daniel-pye/basic_python/README.md

-# Just another Python repo
+# Basic Python repo

-Where I'll put basic python scripts I write as I learn the language.
+Where I'll put basic scripts I write as I learn the language.